 If it's easy for you to check your roof from the ground, look to see if you notice any spots that look cracked, discolored, or warped.

-Pay close attention to the spots where shingles are missing because if you can see any of the roof bed between your shingles, you need to call your local roofer.
+Pay close attention to the spots where shingles are missing because if you can see any of the roof beds between your shingles, you need to call your local roofer.

-Spring is a great time to have your shingles replaced, and worn shingles will not survive the spring rains.
+Spring is a great time to replace your shingles, and worn shingles will not survive the spring rains.

 Speak To The Professionals

-For your peace of mind and to avoid more expensive repairs in the future, hiring an experienced and licensed roofer to perform a full roof inspection of your roof and perform any needed repairs is a great idea.
+For your peace of mind and to avoid more expensive repairs in the future, hiring an experienced and licensed roofer to perform a full roof inspection of your roof and perform any needed repairs are crucial steps.

-If your roof has been damaged by mother nature over the winter, you should look at your home warranty or insurance policy to see if they will cover the repair costs.
+If your roof has been damaged by Mother Nature over the winter, you should look at your home warranty or insurance policy to see if they will cover the roof repair costs.

-When the roofers arrive, for your free inspection and estimate, they will inspect your roof to see if there are any leaks, shingles that look loose, cracked, curled, or missing.
+When the roofers arrive for your free inspection and estimate, they will inspect your roof to see if there are any leaks - or shingles that appear to be loose, cracked, curled, or missing.

 Depending on what they find during their inspection, they will recommend the best course of action to ensure your roof can protect your home and family from the elements.

-You should have a team of experienced roofers make these repairs as soon as possible to prevent costly damage or even more extensive repairs in the future.
+You should have a team of professional roofers make these repairs as soon as possible to prevent costly damage or even more extensive repairs in the future.

 TK Roofing and Gutters has been serving the communities of Northeast Ohio for over 15 years.

-Whether you need repairs, a full replacement, or a roof inspection after a harsh winter, the roofers at TK Roofing and Gutters can help give you peace of mind and make sure your roofing job is done the right way the first time.
+Whether you need repairs, a full roof replacement, or a roof inspection after a harsh winter, our experienced roofers can help give you peace of mind and make sure your roofing job is done the right way the first time.

 Click the button below to schedule your FREE ESTIMATE with Ohio's best roofers.